ev3rshade/clueless-outfitpicker/README.md

 Welcome to our CAPSTONE PROJECT for CS390 WEB APPLICATION PROGRAMMING @ PURDUE UNIVERSITY

 ## Project Overview
 Can't decide what to wear?
-Clueless Outfit Picker is an application that will help you choose an outfit based off of a single prompt!
+Clueless Outfit Picker is an application that will help you choose an outfit based on a single prompt or view your entire wardrobe at your fingertips!

-What it includes
+### Features
-1. A outfit generation service which allows useres to prompt OpenAI's gpt-4o-mini model for an outfit 👕✨
+1. An outfit generation service which allows users to prompt OpenAI's gpt-4o-mini model for an outfit 👕✨
 2. Account creation to allow users to:
     a.
 Save their generated outfits ⬇️
     b.
-Add items they have in their wardrobe to view to create their own outfits ➕👖
+Add items they have in their wardrobe to to create their own outfits ➕👖
-3. A wardrobe that usese a set of tags to filter through the user's items 🏷️🏷️🏷️
+3. A wardrobe that uses a set of tags to filter through the user's items 🏷️🏷️🏷️

 ## Building the Project
 Clone the project